 - Strong family history.
 Prophylactic oophorectomy may also be recommended if you have a strong family history of breast cancer and ovarian cancer but no known genetic alteration.
 It might also be recommended if you have a strong likelihood of carrying the gene mutation based on your family history but choose not to proceed with genetic testing.

 Discuss your risk factors for breast cancer and ovarian cancer with your doctor.
 Your doctor may recommend that you see a genetic counselor to discuss your family history of cancer to help you decide whether you should consider genetic testing and which genes should be included in the testing.

 How much can oophorectomy reduce the risk of cancer?

 If you have a BRCA mutation, a prophylactic oophorectomy can reduce your:

 Breast cancer risk by up to 50 percent in premenopausal women.
-As an example, if a woman with a high risk of breast cancer had a 60 percent chance of being diagnosed with breast cancer at some point in her lifetime, oophorectomy could reduce her risk to 30 percent.
+As an example, if a woman with a high risk of breast cancer had a 60 percent chance of being diagnosed with breast cancer at some point in her lifetime, bilateral oophorectomy could reduce her risk to 30 percent.

 Ovarian cancer risk by 80 to 90 percent.
 As an example, if a woman with a high risk of ovarian cancer had a 30 percent chance of being diagnosed with ovarian cancer at some point in her lifetime, oophorectomy could reduce her risk to 6 percent, assuming an 80 percent risk reduction.

-In studies, the risk of breast cancer and ovarian cancer varies.
-And your individual risk of breast cancer and ovarian cancer varies depending on many factors, including your family history, your lifestyle choices and other strategies you're using to reduce your risk of cancer.
+In studies, the risk of breast cancer and ovarian cancer varies according to the particular gene mutations that you have.
+And your individual risk of breast cancer and ovarian cancer varies depending on many factors, including your age, your family history, your lifestyle choices and other strategies you're using to reduce your risk of cancer.